-Through the first half of 2017, these top tech companies have only made 35 acquisitions.
-At the current rate, this group would be on track to make approximately 61 acquisitions through the end of the year, a 25% drop from 2016 numbers.
-The rate of acquisitions has slowed steadily every year since a peak of 119 in 2013.
-Here is the deal search to see the line by line data.
+Through August 2017, these top tech companies have only made 46 acquisitions.
+At the current rate, this group would be on track to make approximately 74 acquisitions through the end of the year — a 25% drop from 2016 numbers.
+While deals saw a slight uptick from 2015 to 2016, the rate of acquisitions has seen overall decline since a peak of 100 in 2014.
+(Logged in clients can view this deal search to see the line-by-line data.)

-- A lot of the recent focus for companies has been in the artificial intelligence space, with the largest being Intel’s $15B+ acquisition of Mobileye.
-Logged in subscribers can see all the AI acquisitions with this deal search.
+A lot of the recent focus for companies has been in the artificial intelligence space, with the largest deal being Intel’s $15B+ acquisition of Mobileye.
+(Logged in subscribers can see all the AI acquisitions with this deal search.)

-- Amazon has had an aggressive M&A strategy in 2017.
-The company has already made 7 M&A deals in the first half of 2017, more than the total for 2016 acquisitions.
+Amazon has had an aggressive M&A strategy in 2017.
+The company has already made 7 M&A deals in 2017 to-date, more than the total for 2016 acquisitions.
 These deals have also been sizeable, with Whole Foods topping the list at $13.7B, followed by Arab e-commerce company Souq for $580M.
 We delve deeper into this acquisition strategy in our Amazon teardown.

-- Facebook made one disclosed acquisition this year through July 27, acquiring content rights management company Source3, presumably to bolster its platform as an attractive place for content creators.
-(On July 31, Facebook additionally acquired AI assistant Ozlo.)
+Facebook has made 3 disclosed acquisitions this year, one of which was content rights management company Source3, presumably to bolster its platform as an attractive place for content creators.
 The company made double-digit acquisitions from 2013 – 2014, but slowed in the following years.
 In 2016, the company made 2 acquisitions in the machine/robotics space, Zurich Eye and Nascent Objects.